Haitee11/Answers-to-Software-engineering-Questions/README.md

 #Part 1: Introduction to Software Engineering

-1.Explain what software engineering is and discuss its importance in the technology industry Software engineering is a branch of computer science focused on designing, developing, testing, and maintaining software applications.
+1.Explain what software engineering is and discuss its importance in the technology industry?
+     **Software engineering** is a branch of computer science focused on designing, developing, testing, and maintaining software applications.
 Software engineering aims to create reliable, efficient, and scalable software to meet user and business needs.

 Identify and describe at least three key milestones in the evolution of software engineering.
 i.
 Waterfall: This is a sequential approach with distinct phrases flowing down wards like a waterfall